NAPANEE COMMUNITY KITTEN RESCUE

 Stool Color:

 • Bloody – Actual red blood seen in stool.
 Could indicate panleukepenia or coccidia.
-Grossly abnormal, must be seen ASAP.
+Abnormal, must be seen ASAP.

 • Mucous – yellowish/white/clear slimy substance.
 Indicates severe bowel irritation.
-Grossly abnormal and needs immediate care.
+Abnormal and needs immediate care.

 • Black – True dark black color to stool.
 Usually indicates bleeding high in the bowel.
 Severe sign, needs immediate attention.